Skip to main content

 10. Profile with React DevTools

 Always measure before optimizing.
-Use the React Profiler to identify actual bottlenecks.
+Use the React Profiler to identify actual bottlenecks instead of guessing which component is slow.

 OPTIMIZE DELIBERATELY